Dublin Core Schema Properties

 dc:date

-- Point or period of time associated with the resource
+- Point or period of time associated with the document

 - Uses ISO 8601 format